 'Shoulder season extension tunnels for regenerative soil systems.'

-More recently the groundswell in regenerative, soil focused micro-farming has led to rethinking the need for good quality, professional use Caterpiller Tunnels that are economically justifiable.
+More recently the groundswell in regenerative, soil focused micro-farming has led to rethinking the need for good quality, professional use Cocoon Tunnels that are economically justifiable.

-- Span,the Caterpiller Tunnel kits from Farmers Friend span four permabeds, about 5metres.
+Span,the Cocoon Tunnel kits from ActiveVista span four permabeds, about 5metres.

-- Height, the eight metre arcs of one inch (25mm) tube steel peak at 2.3m and is semi circular in gradient.
+Height, the eight metre x 35mm hoop arcs tube steel peak at 2.4m and is semi circular in gradient.

-- Length between end hoops, although lengths could easily be modified Farmers Friend's Caterpiller Tunnels are either 15 metres (50 foot) or 30 metres.
+Length between end hoops, although lengths could easily be modified ActiveVista Cocoon Tunnels are either 15 metres (50 foot) or 30 metres (100 foot).

-End 'triangular tie off' lengths, these can be modified slightly and range from 3 to 4 metres from the last hoop to a star picket, angled backward and centred perpendicular to the end hoop.
+End 'triangular tie off' lengths, these can be modified slightly and range from 3 to 4 metres from the last hoop to a star picket, angled backward and centered perpendicular to the end hoop.

-- The beds need spare area at the bed ends ranging totalling 6 to 8 metres overall, this can be dealt with by losing a bit of end bed whie still growing within the tapered area.
+The beds need spare area at the bed ends ranging totaling 6 to 8 metres overall, this can be dealt with by losing a bit of end bed while still growing within the tapered area.

-- Side walls, typically these can be lifted and will allow good air flow across both lengthways.
+Side walls, typically these can be lifted and will allow good air flow across both sides length-ways.

-- Semipermanent stays, the hoops sit over rebar inserted about 400 mm into the earth.
+Semi-permanent stays, the hoops sit over 100cm x 16mm rebar inserted about 400 mm into the earth.
 A 'Jack Jaw' star picket remover will make easy removal of these, or a refashioned diamond jack.

-- Centre perlin, in the basic and effectice form the perlin is a nylon strap, tied off to the star pickets at either end.
-Snow protection can be added by using the static tube steel perlin option.
+Centre purlin, in the basic and effective form the purlin is a nylon strap, tied off to the star pickets at either end.
+Snow protection can be added by using the static tube steel purlin option.

-There is a variety of Caterpillar Tunnel options available from making your own from sourced components to buying a kit.
+There is a variety of Cocoon Tunnel options available from making your own from sourced components to buying a kit.

 Pros and cons.

-- It may be possible to hybridise the imported kit elements with the some easily sourced affordable parts such as rope, caribeners, perlin strap, 150um film, rebar, again you will need to cut a bunch to length of about 800mm.
+It may be possible to DYI with the some easily sourced affordable parts such as a hoop bender, rope, carabiners, purlin strap, 150um film, rebar, again you will need to cut a bunch to length of about 1000mm.